Passive Solar – What Does It Mean?

 Do you want a house that is filled with natural light in the summer without overheating, and minimises your heating bills in winter? ……….If you do, then a passive solar house is what you need.

-Here are some of the things you should do.
+Here are some of the things you consider.

 This means having most of the main living rooms facing North with lots of windows.